PythonOptimizers/cygenja/doc/source/introduction.rst

 ==================

 From a bunch of templated (source) files, it can generate several (source) files.
 The translation part is given to the powerful `Jinja2 <http://jinja.pocoo.org/docs/dev/>`_ template engine.
 :program:`cygenja` is a layer above this template engine and is in charge to dispatch translation rules in the right subdirectories and apply them to the right bunch of files.
-A file is only generated if it is older than the template file used to produced it, i.e. a change in a template file triggers a regeneration of the corresponding files [#force_generation]_.
+A file is **only** generated if it is **older** than the template file used to produce it, i.e. a change in a template file triggers a regeneration of the corresponding files [#force_generation]_.

 How it works
 ==================